Wouter-VDP/nuecc_python/README.md

 set4_slimmed.pckl
 set5_slimmed.pckl
 ```
 If you also processed the detector variation samples, you will have a large set of additional `pckl` files as listed in the table above.
 These files are the input of the selection and plotting framework.
-Personally, at this stage I copy those files to my local environment, but using miniconda, the selection and plotting can also be performed on the interactive nodes.
+Personally, at this stage, I copy those files to my local environment, but using miniconda, the selection and plotting can also be performed on the interactive nodes.

 ## Applying the selection and adding additional variables

-The first stage of the selection is the NeutrinoID, one can verify if an event/daughter passed this step by testing for `n_pfps>0`.
+The first stage of the selection is the NeutrinoID; one can verify if an event/daughter passed this step by testing for `n_pfps>0`.
 Events that do not pass the NeutrinoID will not have reconstructed pfps (Particle flow particles).

 The electron neutrino selection is performed on the `daughters` entry of the dictionary.
 The goal is to add three boolean columns:
-* e_candidate: True for all daughters that fullfill the `e_cand_str` query defined in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py).
+* e_candidate: True for all daughters that fulfil the `e_cand_str` query defined in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py).
 * preselect: True for all daughters in an event that passes the preselection cuts, which are defined by `query_preselect` in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py).
 * select: True for e_candidate daughters that pass the full BDT-based selection.
 This selection is parametrised by a single cut value on the event BDT response, defined as `cut_val` in [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py).

-The preselect stage also requires a fiducial volume, this is defined in [helpers/helpfunction.py#L66-L72](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py#L66-L72).
+The preselect stage also requires a fiducial volume.
+This is defined in [helpers/helpfunction.py#L66-L72](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py#L66-L72).

 After applying the selection on the samples of interest, we end up with maximum three `pckl` files, which should be located in `intput/*/lite/`:
 * `after_training.pckl`